Advisement for SUNY General Education Requirements

 Students who know where they wish to transfer within SUNY should seek advisement on the best set of courses to take as many individual SUNY campuses also have local general education requirements which could significantly impact optimal course selection.
 In general, if you earn a grade of C or higher in a SUNY-GER course, you will have satisfied the general education component for that course at every SUNY campus.

-To view the complete list of approved BCC courses meeting SUNY General Education requirements, go to:
+To view the complete list of approved SUNY Broome courses meeting SUNY General Education requirements, go to:

-Students may search for approved SUNY-GER courses by selecting the appropriate Course Attribute on the BCC course schedule.
+Students may search for approved SUNY-GER courses by selecting the appropriate Course Attribute on the SUNY Broome course schedule.